palkan/action_policy/README.md

 end
 ```

-\* See [Non-Rails Usage](docs/non_rails.md) on how to add `authorize!` to any Ruby project
+\* See [Non-Rails Usage](docs/non_rails.md) on how to add `authorize!` to any Ruby project.

-When authorization is successful (i.e. the corresponding rule returns `true`) nothing happens, but in case of authorization failure `ActionPolicy::Unauthorized` error is raised.
+When authorization is successful (i.e., the corresponding rule returns `true`), nothing happens, but in case of authorization failure `ActionPolicy::Unauthorized` error is raised.

-There is also an `allowed_to?` method which returns `true` of `false` and could be used, for example, in views:
+There is also an `allowed_to?` method which returns `true` or `false`, and could be used, in views, for example:

 ```erb
 <% @posts.each do |post| %>